GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

-# Shared security resources
+# Shared security resources and VPC Service Controls

 This stage sets up security resources and configurations which impact the whole organization, or are shared across the hierarchy to other projects and teams.

-The design of this stage is fairly general, and provides a reference example for [Cloud KMS](https://cloud.google.com/security-key-management) and a [VPC Service Controls](https://cloud.google.com/vpc-service-controls) configuration that sets up three perimeters (landing, development, production), their related bridge perimeters, and provides variables to configure their resources, access levels, and directional policies.
+The design of this stage is fairly general, providing

+- a reference example for [Cloud KMS](https://cloud.google.com/security-key-management)
+- a simplified implementation of [VPC Service Controls](https://cloud.google.com/vpc-service-controls) that should work for most users

-Expanding this stage to include other security-related services like Secret Manager, is fairly simple by using the provided implementation for Cloud KMS, and leveraging the broad permissions on the top-level Security folder of the automation service account used.
+Expanding this stage to include other security-related services like Secret Manager is fairly simple by adapting the provided implementation for Cloud KMS, and leveraging the broad permissions granted on the top-level Security folder to the automation service account used here.

 The following diagram illustrates the high-level design of created resources and a schema of the VPC SC design, which can be adapted to specific requirements via variables: